Making the “Fit for 55” fit for property owners: feedback from the ground - UIPI Renovation Tour

 The general feedback received during and after the event was very positive, participants claimed that it was very useful and that they really enjoyed participating.
 This experience was also enriching for UIPI and it demonstrated the importance of awareness raising and of bringing policy closer to citizens, two things without which the Renovation Wave will hardly be successful and without which the countdown will not be met on time.

-This is only a beginning, as the UIPI Renovation Tour continues!
-The next stop of the UIPI Renovation Tour are the cities of Vitoria and Bilbao, in the Spanish Basque region, where we will organise the event Basque Owners On Board on 28 October.
-Registration is already open by clicking in the button below and you can find more details about the agenda here.
+The UIPI Renovation Tour continues!
+The next stop of the UIPI Renovation Tour is the city of Athens, in Greece, where we will organise the event Greek Owners On Board on 11 March.
+Registration will open shortly.
 Make your voice heard during this event and contribute to shaping EU policy that is Fit for property owners!